boostorg/parameter/doc/index.rst

 argument got reassigned the value 3, and was then passed as a positional argument to ``g``.
 Since ``g``'s first positional parameter is ``name``, the default value for ``age`` is used, and g prints ``3:42``.
-Our leading underscore naming convention that makes this problem less likely to occur.
+Our leading underscore naming convention makes this problem less likely to occur.

 In this particular case, the problem could have been detected if f's ``age`` parameter had been made ``const``, which is always a good idea whenever